The final REFORM video wants to celebrate the end of the project.

 • Low carbon modal shift.

 The region also recognises that much more needs to be done to create the world-class connectivity for both people and goods that Greater Manchester needs to compete effectively within a global economy.
-With this in mind a new SUMP is being developed to provide a vision of what a successful transport system might look like in 2040 to support Greater Manchester’s wider economic, social and environmental ambitions.
-A full draft Transport Strategy and Delivery Plan is due to be published for consultation in 2016 and is intended to replace our current Greater Manchester Local Transport Plan.
+With this in mind a new SUMP has recently been developed to provide a vision of what a successful transport system might look like in 2040 to support Greater Manchester’s wider economic, social and environmental ambitions.
+The SUMP consists of a new Transport Strategy and Delivery Plan published in February 2017.
+We now need to ensure the delivery plan is delivered, monitored and kept up to date to ensure ambitions of the SUMP are realised.